SublimeText/LaTeXTools/README.markdown

 <br>

 On **OSX**, you need to be running the MacTeX distribution (which is pretty much the only one available on the Mac anyway) and the Skim PDF previewer.
 Just download and install these in the usual way.
+I have tested MacTeX versions 2010 and 2011, both 32 and 64 bits; these work fine.
+On the other hand, MacTeX 2008 does *not* seem to work out of the box (compilation fails), so please upgrade.

 To configure inverse search, open the Preferences dialog of the Skim app, select the Sync tab, then:

 * uncheck the "Check for file changes" option
 * Preset: Custom